-EPA 2 Grading Criteria for Presentation and Q&A based on Learning Journal Areas of Standard Fail Pass grade Distinction grade The apprentice has demonstrated the following criteria: The apprentice has demonstrated all the following criteria: In addition to the pass criteria, the apprentice has also demonstrate the distinction criteria below:

-K2, K3, K4, K12, K13, K14, K18, K19, K20 S4, S6, S7, S8, S10, S11, S14, S16, S17, S18, S20 B1, B3, B4, B6, B10, B11, B12, B13, B14 Performed below the pass level which is expected and is outlined in the standard and EPA The presentation is delivered to a 25 minute timeframe.
-The delivery of the presentation uses more than one relevant media to best get across the presentation's points, the examples they use in their presentation are easy to understand and are explicitly linked to the KSB/s they want to demonstrate (S16) Provided evidence that their reflective activities show a real focus on improving their leadership skills
+Areas of the Standard Fail The apprentice has demonstrated any of the following: Pass grade The apprentice has demonstrated all of the following criteria: Distinction grade In addition to the pass criteria, the apprentice has also demonstrated the distinction criteria below: K2, K3, K4, K12, K13, K14, K18, K19, K20 S4, S6, S7, S8, S10, S11, S14, S16, S17, S18, S20 B1, B3, B4, B6, B10, B11, B12, B13, B14 Performed below the pass level which is expected and is outlined in the standard and EPA.
+The presentation is delivered in a 25-minute timeframe.
 The presentation is delivered using appropriate media, which allows clear delivery of the presentation's points.
-The apprentice shows competence in their delivery style - for example the key points from the presentation are understood and have links to KSBs (S16, S18).

-Professional communication skills are demonstrated during the presentation and Q & A session.
-(S16)

-The presentation is structured around providing competency based examples from the Learning journal that best demonstrate how they have reflected on ad developed their own practice in each of the key themes:
+The apprentice shows competence in their delivery style - for example the key points from the presentation are understood and have links to KSBs.
+(S16, S18) Professional communication skills are demonstrated during the presentation and Q & A session.
+(S16) The presentation is structured around providing competency-based examples from the Learning journal that best demonstrate how they have reflected on ad developed their own practice in each of the key themes: New and emerging trends and developments in the L&D sector (their example might look at K4, K19, K20, S8, B3).
+Specialist L&D (their example might look at K2, K3, K12, K18, S4, S6, S10, S17, S18, B1, B10).
+The delivery of the presentation uses more than one relevant media to best get across the presentation's points, the examples they use in their presentation are easy to understand and are explicitly linked to the KSB/s they want to demonstrate.
+(S16) Provided evidence that their reflective activities show a real focus on improving their leadership skills within the team and for establishing themselves as an expert and/or role model for L&D practices.
+(B4, B14) Demonstrated that they respond well to challenges during the Q&A, for example they are able to give critically reasoned responses even when challenged.
+(S20) Can provide examples of where their reflective activity, facilitation and/or ideas have created positive change or impact for team/organisation/project.
+(B1, B3)

-- New and emerging trends and developments in the L&D sector (their example might look at K4, K19, K20, S8, B3) - Specialist L&D (their example might look at K2, K3,K12, K18, S4, S6, S10, S17, S18, B1, B10) - look at K13, K14, S7, S14, S16, S17, S20, B4, B6, B11, B12, B13, B14)
+Leadership (their example might look at K13, K14, S7, S14, S16, S17, S20, B4, B6, B11, B12, B13, B14).

-During questioning can describe the range of their work and the reasons for the within the team and for establishing themselves as an expert and/or rolemodel for L&D practices (B4, B14)
+During questioning can describe the range of their work and the reasons for the actions evidenced in the Learning Journal when tested.
+(S16, S20)